 While other folks are watching Netflix, I’m reading about history, philosophy, and anthropology.
 That’s unusual, I know, but it equips me to write at least somewhat knowledgeably on the pressing problem of our time: how to move ourselves beyond our current demoralizing, decivilizing way of life.

-I’ve also studied indigenous spiritual traditions, such as Mongolian shamanry and South African sangoma practice.
+I’ve also studied a variety of indigenous spiritual traditions.
 I began investigating them to make sense of some spiritual experiences I’d had, and found them fascinating.
 Surprisingly, this led me back to the faith of my fathers, the Catholic Church.

 Background and education

-I grew up in Walkersville, a rural town in central Maryland.
-A friend of mine called it “Mayberry,” after the idyllic small town in the old Andy Griffith Show.
+I grew up in a small Maryland town that a friend of mine called “Mayberry,” after the idyllic setting of the old Andy Griffith Show.
 My childhood was spent mostly riding bikes and fishing, while my teen years were spent playing football, chasing cheerleaders, and reading science fiction novels.

 From there, I went on to the College of William and Mary, where I majored in History with a concentration in East Asian studies.
 I was also in the ROTC program, and after I graduated in 1990, I completed the Army Officer Basic Course.